John Piper (theologian): Biography

 In the fall of 1966, Piper caught mononucleosis, and during this infection, he listened to the Pastor Harold John Ockenga on WETN, his college's radio station.
-Piper dated his call to the ministry of God’s word to that experience: “I can remember listening there on my bed to his messages on the radio and feeling inside my heart simply explode with longing to be able to handle the word of God the way he was handling it in the pulpit at Edman Chapel.
+Piper dated his call to the ministry of God's word to that experience: “I can remember listening there on my bed to his messages on the radio and feeling inside my heart simply explode with longing to be able to handle the word of God the way he was handling it in the pulpit at Edman Chapel.
 Before those three weeks were over, I had resolved to drop organic chemistry… That was, I believe, my call to the ministry of the word.”

-However, the most formative season theologically was yet to come: three years under the tutelage of Daniel Payton Fuller, at Fuller Theological Seminary in Pasadena, California, from 1968 to 1971.
-Fuller’s influence on Piper was, he admits with thankfulness, enormous.
-Three things that would mark Piper’s life-work are traceable to that influence: assiduous attention to exegetical detail in Bible study (indeed in all reading), a central conviction of the all-embracing sovereignty of God, and what Piper came to call Christian Hedonism.
+Piper spent three years being taught by Daniel Fuller at Fuller Theological Seminary in Pasadena, California, from 1968 to 1971, and says that Daniel Fuller's influence on him was enormous.
+Three things are traceable to that influence: attention to exegetical detail in Bible study (indeed in all reading), a central conviction of the all-embracing sovereignty of God, and what Piper came to call Christian Hedonism.

-Piper received his Doctor of Theology degree in New Testament studies at the University of Munich, Germany (1971–1974) under Leonhard Goppelt.
+Piper received his Doctor of Theology degree in New Testament studies at LMU Munich, Germany (1971–1974) under Leonhard Goppelt.
 His dissertation, Love Your Enemies, was published by Cambridge University Press and Baker Book House.
 Upon completion of his doctorate, Piper taught biblical studies at Bethel University in Saint Paul, Minnesota, for six years between 1974 and 1980.

 Piper's mother died on December 16, 1974, in a bus wreck in Israel.
-Following this incident in 1990, a tribute to her was included in Piper's booklet What's the Difference?
+Following this incident, a tribute to her was included in Piper's 1990 booklet What's the Difference?.